September 13, 2014

 "Thanks for coming.
 We got it from here.
 Don't let the door hit you on the way out."

 The rest of the cast, Waldron, and fans did not take to the change well.
 Coy and Vance, rather than being made their own characters, were fundamentally carbon copies of Bo and Luke.
-Helping that perception was the fact that scripts had Bo and Luke’s names scratched out and their replacements’ penciled in.
+Helping that perception was the fact that early scripts had Bo and Luke’s names scratched out and their replacements’ penciled in.
 The ratings sank, forcing Warner Bros. to renegotiate with Wopat and Schneider.
 Ultimately, a deal was struck and they returned before the end of the season.
-Bo and Luke thanked Coy and Vance and the latter pair drove off to be largely forgotten within the show.
+Bo and Luke thanked Coy and Vance for their help and the latter pair drove off, largely forgotten within the show.

 It was during this tumultuous time that Warner Bros. was looking to further expand and diversify the Dukes franchise.
 With the toys selling well, they decided to attract even more of the child audience by commissioning a Saturday morning cartoon.
 Partnering with Hanna-Barbera, The Dukes hit Saturday morning airwaves.
 The cartoon featured Coy, Vance and Daisy in a race against Boss Hogg, Rosco and Rosco’s dog, Flash (Frank Welker), around the world for prize money they needed to save their farm from Boss.
 Because it was a cartoon, the General (Welker) was able to do a lot more in terms of stunts and contained an array of gadgetry, as well as some semblance of a personality.
 Each episode was told in flashback via a postcard Uncle Jesse read to his new pet racoon, Smokey (also Welker), back on the farm in Hazzard.
 All of the live-action stars reprised their roles for the series.